-Aside from being shorter than existing namespaces (e.g. com.au or id.au names), .au direct names will operate in an identical manner to names registered in other existing namespaces.
+Aside from being shorter than existing namespaces (e.g. com.au or id.au names), .au direct domain names will operate in an identical manner to names registered in other existing namespaces.

 .au direct names launched on 24 March 2022.

-The rules for .au direct names
+The rules for .au direct domain names

 You can choose any name you like as long as it:

-a) is available to be registered,
+a) Is available to be registered,

-b) meets the syntax requirements, and
+b) Meets the syntax requirements, and

-c) does not appear on the Reserved Names list, as set out in the Licensing Rules.
+c) Does not appear on the Reserved Names list, as set out in the Licensing Rules.

 The .au direct namespace is different to the namespaces that are intended for specific use e.g. com.au and net.au for commercial entities, org.au for not-for-profit entities, or edu.au for educational institutions.

-You’ll be able to register .au direct domain names through participating auDA accredited registrars.
+You can register .au direct domain names through participating auDA accredited registrars.